PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 -   What will be displayed on the screen?

-The first question relates more to the inner workings of the program, and the second to the \'human interface\' aspects.
+The first question relates more to the inner workings of the program, and the second to the 'human interface' aspects.
 Of course these two questions are interrelated, but it is often helpful at the start to look at them separately.

 In the case of our demo program, the question of the inner working is already largely answered, since we will be using the routines we have developed in the last few lessons.
 The interface question remains, however, and a lot of work needs to be done here.
-You\'ll find, however, that Mops has already taken care of most of the messy details.
+You'll find, however, that Mops has already taken care of most of the messy details.

 Views